satiator/satiator-menu/README.md

 black from the CD player screen.

-You may wish to compile Yabause with `-DSATIS_DEBUG` to get Satisfier-related messages written to the log (eg. by configuring with `cmake -DCMAKE_C_FLAGS:STRING=-DSATIS_DEBUG`).
+You may wish to compile Yabause with `-DSATIS_DEBUG` to get Satiator-related messages written to the log (eg. by configuring with `cmake -DCMAKE_C_FLAGS:STRING=-DSATIS_DEBUG`).